xxsocialxx/yDance/AI_DEVELOPMENT_GUIDELINES.md

 - **DO NOT MODIFY**: This section is off-limits

 ## 🛡️ Architectural Rules
+## Contracts and invariants (do not break)

+- Canonical schema: All event data must validate against `schema/event.schema.json`.
+- Write path: UI never writes events.
+All writes go to `raw_events`.
+- Versioning: `normalized_events` is append-only by version; never mutate past versions.
+- Latest view: UI reads only from `normalized_events_latest`.
+- Idempotency: Jobs must be safe to retry; use `content_hash` guards.
+- Dedupe: Use `dedupe_key = title + time_window + venue_radius + organizer_pubkey`.
+- Review: Uncertain items must go to `review_queue` with a human decision.

 ### ✅ DO:
 1. **Follow the module structure** - Add code to the appropriate layer